Gamer Koala

 Multiplayer: No

-Ocarina of Time 3D captivated players with its immersive storyline, memorable characters, and ingenious dungeons.
+Ocarina of Time 3D’s incredible storyline, memorable new characters, and ingenious dungeon design translated perfectly from the N64 to the 3DS.
 The game’s 3D effect added depth to its breathtaking environments.
 The refined controls and updated visuals made it a must-play title for longtime fans and newcomers to the series.